samanthaixer/basicJSRepository/README.md

 Account delegates the storing of each transaction to a transaction object Account delegates responsibility for printing each individual line to the transaction

-When testing the account, should be able to inject transaction objects
+When testing the account, I should be able to inject transaction objects